KAS Bank wins three UK pension fund mandates

 Arla Foods Pension Plan, managed by Legal & General, has

-also picked KAS Bank following a review of existing custodian
+also picked KAS BANK following a review of existing custodian

 arrangements.